Field Service Trends that Will Shape This Decade

 For many, 2030 is a distant future, but for those who are responsible for shaping the direction of the company, it is not the time far away.
 And for that, they generally take critical decisions now to transform the organization.

 On the contrary, as pointed out by the Silicon Valley tech entrepreneur, Kim Polese, “The short-term thinking disease is everywhere you look.”
-It traps the leadership executives in determining tactical responses for the current challenges instead of taking actions for the future.
+It traps the leadership executives in determining tactical responses for the current challenges instead of taking action for the future.
 The difference in approach could be seen as:

 |Tactical responses||Futurist responses|